 Pap smear results may take up to 2 weeks to complete.
 Once the results are sent to the office, a provider will review the results and they will be reported to the patient.

-Abnormal Pap Test
+What Does An Abnormal Pap Test Indicate?

-Types of Abnormal Pap Test Results
+Types Of Abnormal Pap Test Results

+A variety of abnormal pap test results can occur from ASC-H to ASC-US.
 The most common abnormal results in pap tests are:

 - Normal Pap but, HPV Positive: There are no cellular changes on the cervix, but the patient has been exposed to the HPV virus.